Spanish Greetings & Farewells for All Occasions

 • ¿Cómo ha estado? / ¿Cómo has estado? – How have you been?

 Take Note: Although they share the same English translation, ¿cómo está? and ¿cómo estás? are used to address a person formally or informally.
 These phrases are an example of what is known as informal and formal Spanish.
-Also, there are more expressions you can use to say good morning in Spanish.

 If you are greeting friends, family members, or acquaintances, you can use any of the following Spanish expressions and words: